 will generally move such items for you, but not necessarily with the care

-- Lift draperies that might touch, or nearly touch, the floor.
-You can throw
+Lift draperies that touch, or nearly touch, the floor.
+Throw the bottoms

-the bottoms

-of the drapes over hangers suspended from your curtain rods.
+of the drapes over hangers suspended from curtain rods.

-- Some firms require you to vacuum first; some do it for you free.
-It can't
+Some companies require customers to vacuum first; some do it for free.

-cleaning—tell the firm before the day of your scheduled appointment.
+cleaninginform the company before the day of your scheduled appointment.

-- When the firm's personnel arrive, treat them like professionals.
+When company personnel arrive, treat them like professionals.
 Ask the serviceperson

-to explain what is going to be done and what you have choices
+to explain what they will do and what choices you have to make.

-- Specify exactly the add-on features you want, and those you do not want—carpet
+Specify which add-on features you want, and which you dont wantcarpet

 protector, deodorizer, etc.

-- Describe past cleanings.
-If shampoo has been used, your serviceperson may
+Describe past cleanings.
+If shampoo had been used, your serviceperson may

 have to alter the cleaning solution for the current job to compensate for

-residues from previous jobs.
-If an absorbent powder has been used, the
+residues.
+If an absorbent powder had been used, the serviceperson may have

-- Point out stains and explain what caused them, how long they have been
+Point out stains and explain what caused them, when they got there, whether

-there, whether

 they are likely to go all the way to the backing.
-Reach
+Reach an agreement with

 (if you know where they are), and any other potential problem areas.

-- Don't pay until you have walked around the carpet and inspected it.
+Dont pay until you have walked around and inspected the carpet.
 Check

-if you are careful.
-If you are not satisfied with the finished job, explain
+you can, if youre careful.
+If you are not satisfied with the finished

-- Be sure that plastic or foil shields have been placed beneath all furniture
+Make sure plastic or foil shields have been placed beneath the legs of

-- Before the serviceperson leaves, ask for an estimate of carpet drying time
+Before the serviceperson leaves, ask him or her to estimate carpet drying

 If you must walk on the carpet, wear socks.